EugeneS1991/real-streaming/README.md

 - Python 3.10+ (tested with Python 3.14)
 - Google Cloud Project with BigQuery API enabled
+- Google Cloud CLI installed and configured
 - Google Cloud Service Account with appropriate permissions (see [Permissions](#permissions))
-- (Optional) Google Cloud Pub/Sub topic and subscription (if using Pub/Sub strategy)

 ### Local Development Setup

+Follow these steps to set up and run the application locally:

+#### Step 1: Clone Repository and Install Dependencies

 1. **Clone the repository**:
 ```bash